s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

 If you go back and take a look at the `move_to_user_mode` function, you may notice that we only map a single page, starting at offset 0.
 But we also assume that the second page will be used as a stack.
 Why don't we map the second page as well?
 If you think it is a bug, it is not - it is a feature!
 Stack page, as well as any other page that a process needs to access will be mapped as soon as it will be requested for the first time.
 Now we are going to explore the inner-workings of this mechanism.

 When a process tries to access some address which belongs to the page that is not yet mapped a synchronous exception is generated.
 This is the second type of synchronous exception that we are going to support (the first type is an exception generated by the `svc` instruction which is a system call).
-Syncronos exception handler now looks like the following.
+Synchronous exception handler now looks like the following.

 ```
 el0_sync: